s183910/MLOps_project/reports/README.md

 >
 > Answer:

-We build three docker images: `predict.dockerfile` for doing inference, `trainer.dockerfile` for training, and `api/gcp_run/dockerfile` for deploying to GCP.
+The image defined by `trainer.dockerfile` was used locally to train the model on pre-available data and save the resulting model state in a shared directory.

+The image defined by `predict.dockerfile` was used to load the trained model state, test some pre-available data and output the computed accuracy of the model.
-The two first primarily differ in their entry points, with one starting training and the other evaluation.
+These two files are used for local deployment and primarily differ in their entry points, with one starting training and the other evaluation.

-The final is quite different, as it does not have an entry point, but instead uses `CMD` to start the inference api.
+The dockerfile found at `api/gcp_run/dockerfile` is used for deploying to GCP.
+THis does not have an entry point, but instead uses `CMD` to start the inference api.

 ### Question 16